What's New :

 • National Securities Depository Ltd.

-• The regulator also lists seven clearing houses including the Multi Commodity Exchange Clearing Corporation.
-Clearing houses, for their part, help validate and finalise securities trades and ensure that both buyers and sellers honour their obligations.
+• The regulator also names seven clearing houses, including the Multi Commodity Exchange Clearing Corporation.
+The Clearing houses, because of their part, assist in validating and finalizing securities deals, as well as ensuring that both buyers and sellers meet their responsibilities.

 Verifying, please be patient.